comptoolsres/comptoolsres.github.io/index.md

 ## Statement Regarding Course Recording

 Our class sessions may be audio visually recorded for students in the class to refer back to and for use of enrolled students who are unable to attend live.
 Students who participate with their camera engaged or utilize a profile image are agreeing to have their video or image recorded.
 If you are unwilling to consent to have your profile or video image recorded, keep your camera off and do not use a profile image.
 Likewise, students who un-mute during class and participate verbally are agreeing to have their voices recorded.
 If you are unwilling to consent to have your voice recorded during class, you will need to keep your mute button activated and communicate exclusively using the "chat" feature, which allows students to type questions and comments live.
 The chat will not be recorded or shared.
 As in all courses, unauthorized recording and unauthorized sharing of recorded materials is prohibited.

+## Disclaimer on Free and Open Discussion

+Students are encouraged to employ critical thinking and to rely on data and verifiable sources to interrogate all assigned readings and subject matter in this course as a way of determining whether they agree with their classmates and/or their instructor.
+No lesson is intended to espouse, promote, advance, inculcate, or compel a particular feeling, perception, viewpoint or belief.

 <div class="panel-group" id="accordion">
     <div class="panel panel-default">